Best Street Food in Israel

 FishenChips - this fast food joint in Mahane Yehuda Market features the British classic, but without the mushy peas and swapping mayonnaise for salt and vinegar on the chips!
 Crunchy batter on the outside and soft flaky fish on the inside, you can order either red tuna or cod.
 There isn’t much seating so head for the benches across from the stand and soak up the market atmosphere.

-If you want to try Israeli street food, join either Carmel Market Food Tour or Israeli Street Food Tour.
+If you want to try Israeli street food, join either Carmel Market Food Tour.